-All good things come to an end, and that includes bottle-use, even for babies who really, really love using bottles.
-Most healthcare professionals and authorities aren’t worried about transitioning babies away from bottles any earlier than around a year old, but with that first birthday coming up fast, parents whose babies are a little more attached to their bottles might be starting to feel some concern that they’ll make the deadline.
-There are a few ways parents can work on trying to help their little ones come to terms with letting go of bottles, though, even in cases where bottles stopped being just another piece of dishware, and started being more of a comfort object.
+All good things come to an end, and that includes using bottles, even for babies who really, really love them.
+Most healthcare professionals suggest thinking about transitioning babies away from bottles at around a year old, although this full transition to other cups often takes a few months past that first birthday.
+There are a few ways parents can work on trying to help their little ones come to terms with letting go of bottles.
+After all, bottles likely stopped being just another piece of dishware, and became a special and loved object.

 When and why to wean

 As children get older, bottle use can impact their speech patterns and teeth, which is why most doctors, including the American Academy of Pediatrics, recommend weaning babies off of the bottle when they’re between a year and 18 months old.
 As babies start to learn to talk, and have more teeth come in, phasing the bottle out becomes more important.
-Around the time, solids are probably becoming a much more significant part of their diets, which is an opportunity for the way your little one gets their liquids to change as well, to keep up with their growing-up eating habits.
+Around this time, solids should be becoming a much more significant part of their diets.
+This is an opportunity to decrease daily milk intake overall, and to switch to new and exciting cups.

 How to make the transition easier

-If Baby is proving a little bit more reluctant to let go, there are a couple of different ways to remove bottles from the scene entirely – little by little, or all at once.
-If you think going cold-turkey might be too much of a shock for Baby, you may want to start by transitioning away from using the bottle one meal- or snack-time at a time.
+If Baby is struggling to learn to drink from a cup, don’t panic.
+Try to keep cup practice really happy and fun.
+Model cup usage, play music, and keep the cups around and visible.
+Don’t keep bottles handy and in Baby’s sight.
 If you start by swapping a bottle for a cup just at breakfast, when Baby is fresh as a daisy and may not have had enough time to get cranky yet, there may be less of a chance of fireworks than starting with dinner time, when they may be hitting a low ebb for their energy for the day.
 You can then start whittling down until all that’s left is their most difficult feeding times.
 Often, this is the last feeding before bed.

 The bottom line

-In the end, it doesn’t really matter how Baby lets go of the bottle, just as long as they do.
-Even then, at this point, there’s definitely no rush for Baby to let go of one of their oldest friends.
+In the end, it doesn’t really matter exactly how or when Baby lets go of the bottle, just as long as they do.
 The fact that the two of you are moving in the direction of a bottle-free world is the only thing that’s important.